-4.1.4 Strain measurements in vertical primary boreholes
+A10.4.1.4 Strain measurements in vertical primary boreholes

-85% of the original sensors are still working (Table 4-4).
-This half year period shows a similar stable pattern to last period (see diagrams in Section 4.2.4 in this appendix).
-Noticeable changes are that A5Strain_1T stopped working on December 12th and that the readings for many sensors start to show a larger variation after April 19.
+The strain sensors are still working except the temperature sensor A5Strain_1T (Table A10-6).
+This half year period shows a similar stable pattern to last period (see diagrams in Section A10.4.2.4 in this appendix).
 For sensors A6Strain_1, E6Strain_1 and G5Strain_2 the unstable nature of the temperature readings is the sole cause of the unstable appearance of the strain in the diagram.
 These three sensors are perhaps candidates for using temperature values from different temperature sensors.
-A similar effect can be observed for sensors A5Strain_1 and G5Strain_1 although here the variations seen in the strain values are not depending on the temperature.
+A similar pattern can be observed for sensors A5Strain_1 and G5Strain_1 although here the variations seen in the strain values are not depending on the temperature.